Experiencing Magnificent Awe: Moments of Psychological Growth

 As my hair silvers, I think I finally grasp Kant’s awe at the “moral law within.”
 This produces Schneider’s slow simmer variety of awe.
 Something that we can experience daily.
 Life is stunning, full of complicated contradictions, unpredictable moments.
 We witness the beautiful and ugly.
 We helplessly watch a beloved child fall into devastating addictions, but then are thrilled by the miraculous birth of a child.

 The “slow-simmer” awe is not an identifiable event but an accommodating force—a living backdrop, generating wonder, amazement and fright.
-We can’t capture the enthralling experience of life in megapixels; we must live it, not with forced joy or sorrow, but a breathless respect for the fascinating and frightfully experience of being alive.
+Markedly, we can’t capture the enthralling experience of life in megapixels; we must live it, not with forced joy or sorrow, but a breathless respect for the fascinating and frightfully experience of being alive.

 References: